tjmehta/coworkers/README.md

 Coworkers is a RabbitMQ microservice framework

-Coworkers is a new microservice framework heavily inspired by Koa, which aims to be a simple, robust, and scalable foundation for creating RabbitMQ microservices.
+Coworkers is a new microservice framework heavily inspired by [Koa](https://github.com/koajs/koa), which aims to be a simple, robust, and scalable foundation for creating RabbitMQ microservices.
 Through leveraging generators Coworkers allows you to ditch callbacks and greatly increase error-handling.
-Coworkers also uses Amqplib, a battle-tested AMQP client, under the hood to communicate with RabbitMQ and has best-practices baked in.
+Coworkers also uses [Amqplib](https://github.com/squaremo/amqp.node), a battle-tested AMQP client, under the hood to communicate with RabbitMQ and has best-practices baked in.
 Finally, Coworkers enables easy scalability by running each queue-consumer in it's own process through node clustering (optional).

 # Installation
 ```bash
 npm install --save coworkers
 ```
+Note: `amqplib` is a peer dependency.
+This give you flexibility in using any compatible version you please. npm@^3 does not install peer dependencies automatically, so you will have to install `amqplib` yourself.

 # Usage